-The department houses the Xavier University Speech and Hearing Clinic, Xavier's Chapter of the National Student Speech-Language-Hearing Association, and the Speech Lab.
+The department houses the Xavier University Speech and Hearing Clinic and Xavier's Chapter of the National Student Speech-Language-Hearing Association.
 The Speech and Hearing Clinic provides both evaluations and treatment for all types of communication disorders to students, staff and local residents.
-The Speech Lab provides assistance for students and faculty who may have difficulty with oral communication skills and either self-refer or have been referred by a faculty member.
+The National Student Speech, Language and Hearing Association (NSSLHA) is the national organization for graduate and undergraduate students interested in the study of normal and disordered human communication.
+NSSLHA is the only official national student association recognized by the American Speech Language Hearing Association (ASHA).